redis/node-redis/README.md

 client.hmset("key", "test keys 1", "test val 1", "test keys 2", "test val 2", function (err, res) {});
 ```

+Care should be taken with user input if arrays are possible (via body-parser, query string or other method), as single arguments could be unintentionally interpreted as multiple args.

 Note that in either form the `callback` is optional:

 ```js